 In collaboration with local organisations, these young warriors were trained to become sports leaders, while educated young men were trained as Peace & Sports facilitators.
 Peace meetings and cross-border sports tournaments were organised and the programme managed to bring rival communities and warriors together, using sports as way to break the spiral of violence.

 A peace village in South-Sudan

-"A place where different people can live together in peace.
-A place where there are no fights over cattle or land and no tribal conflicts."
+A place where people of different ethnic backgrounds can live together in peace.
+A place without fighting over cattle or land and no tribal conflicts.

-"A place of hope, harmony and reconciliation.
-A place amongst the poor and the most abandoned.
-A peace village as an example to my country, that suffered from war and violence for too long."
+A place of hope, harmony and reconciliation.
+A place amongst the poor and those who have been abandoned.
+A peace village to serve as an example for my country, which suffered from war and violence for far too long."

 Kuron Peace Village

-"We have established schools, built a clinic, an airport and hundreds of kilometers of roads, installed water pumps and built twelve bridges."
+We have established schools, built a clinic, an airport and hundreds of kilometres of roads, we have installed water pumps and built twelve bridges."

 Roosevelt Four Freedoms Award